 Any new connection to the water system shall include valves to isolate the new connection.
-Typically, a tapping valve will serve this purpose in the case of connections to existing mains.
-Isolation valves shall be installed at all intersections and on all pipe segments extending from tees and crosses, unless otherwise approved by the WRM Department.
+Typically, isolation valves shall be installed on all pipe segments extending from tees and crosses (i.e. three valve make-up at all tees and four valve make-up at all crosses), unless otherwise approved by the WRM Department.
 Valve make-ups at intersections shall typically be located outside the paved roadway unless additional fittings or bends will be required due to the water main alignment.
 All valve make-ups at tees or crosses shall be installed in close proximity to the tee or cross, and shall not be spread across the intersection.